Georgia SOS Corporation Search: Everything You Need to Know

 - Banking house

 Lastly, you need permission from the Georgia Nonpublic Postsecondary Education Commission to use "college" or "university" in your LLC name.

 Contact Info of Georgia State Secretary

 For other questions or issues, you can contact the Office of the Georgia Secretary of State directly at 404-656-2817 or toll-free at 844-753-7825.
 The office is open weekdays between 8 a.m. and 5:30 p.m.

 If you need help running a Georgia SOS corporation search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.